fschuhi/digital-garden-rob-burbea-publish/Index/Archetype.md

 ### Paragraphs with 4+ mentions
 description | count | talk
 :- | : - | :-
+<a aria-label-position="top" aria-label="Daimon, Refracted > Polytheistic psyche" data-href="Daimon, Refracted#Polytheistic psyche" class="internal-link">Polytheistic psyche</a> | 2 | <a data-href="Daimon, Refracted" class="internal-link">Daimon, Refracted</a>
+<a aria-label-position="top" aria-label="Daimon, Refracted > Corbins person archetype is not something in _me_ but this earthly person gravitating towards this spiritual person" data-href="Daimon, Refracted#Corbin's person archetype is not something in _me_ but this earthly person gravitating towards this spiritual person" class="internal-link">Corbin&#x27;s &quot;person archetype is not something in _me_, but this earthly person gravitating towards this spiritual person</a> | 1 | <a data-href="Daimon, Refracted" class="internal-link">Daimon, Refracted</a>
+<a aria-label-position="top" aria-label="Daimon, Refracted > The more prescribed images and archetype are semi-universal but can become particularized with practice" data-href="Daimon, Refracted#The more prescribed images and archetype are semi-universal but can become particularized with practice" class="internal-link">The more prescribed images and archetype are semi-universal, but can become particularized with practice</a> | 1 | <a data-href="Daimon, Refracted" class="internal-link">Daimon, Refracted</a>
+<a aria-label-position="top" aria-label="Daimon, Refracted > They can become more personal through how they have been incorporated into my life" data-href="Daimon, Refracted#They can become more personal through how they have been incorporated into my life" class="internal-link">They can become more personal through how they have been incorporated into my life</a> | 1 | <a data-href="Daimon, Refracted" class="internal-link">Daimon, Refracted</a>
 <a aria-label-position="top" aria-label="Dilemmas and Delineations - How did we get here Part 3 > 5 Imaginal image imaginal image" data-href="Dilemmas and Delineations - How did we get here Part 3#5 Imaginal image imaginal image" class="internal-link">(5) Imaginal, image, imaginal image</a> | 1 | <a data-href="Dilemmas and Delineations - How did we get here Part 3" class="internal-link">Dilemmas and Delineations - How did we get here Part 3</a>
 <a aria-label-position="top" aria-label="Dilemmas and Delineations - How did we get here Part 1 > Another equates Eros with life" data-href="Dilemmas and Delineations - How did we get here Part 1#Another equates Eros with life" class="internal-link">Another equates Eros with life</a> | 1 | <a data-href="Dilemmas and Delineations - How did we get here Part 1" class="internal-link">Dilemmas and Delineations - How did we get here Part 1</a>
 <a aria-label-position="top" aria-label="Compassion (talk) > Cultivating compassion through Tonglen or through devotion" data-href="Compassion (talk)#Cultivating compassion through Tonglen or through devotion" class="internal-link">Cultivating compassion through Tonglen, or through devotion</a> | 1 | <a data-href="Compassion (talk)" class="internal-link">Compassion (talk)</a>